 The IID, however, is not a perfect machine.
 This article is presented to help a potential IID user or someone who had just installed their IID to make its use as pain-free as possible.

 Second, it may surprise you to know that an IID needs three to seven minutes of time to “warm up” before being used.
 This warm up period can be even longer in cold weather.
-This is so even though the device says “ready.”
-It is really not and may lock you out of driving the car if used without a warm up.
+This is so even though the device says “Ready,” it really may lock you out of driving the car if used without a warm up.
 This means you must turn on the car key half-way to let the car battery send electricity to the device first.
 Then you must wait five to seven minutes.

 Three to seven minutes can seem like an eternity if one is rushing off to work or one knows exactly what time to leave for work each morning to avoid traffic.
 Having to wait three to seven minutes at home before one can even move can mean being late to work by 30 minutes as traffic builds up.
 Likewise, if one is accustomed to driving kids to school so they make it to campus with exactly three minutes to spare, one ought to factor in the IID warm up time to avoid being late.